LuisHurtadoXO/Data-Processing-and-Storage/README.md

 ## Suggested Modifications for an Official Assignment:

 Clarifications in Instructions: Explicitly state that get() should never return uncommitted changes, and emphasize that only one transaction can exist at a time.<br >
-Additional Methods and Testing: Introduce helper methods and require students to write their own more complex unit tests.
+Additional Methods and Testing: Introduce helper methods like possibly 'hasKey(key)' and require students to write their own more complex unit tests.
 Provide a starter test suite to ensure basic correctness.<br >
 Grading Enhancements: Implement automated grading scripts that run a suite of tests (maybe both provided and hidden) to check that code is adequate.
 This encourages students to evaluate and follow best practices in testing.<br >